-Oils, fats, fuels – flowing smoothly
+Oils – flowing smoothly

 Corrosion and wear cause an estimated 35 million euros in unnecessary losses each year in Germany alone.
 Our expertise with fluids helps cut costs and save materials.
 Our consultation in this area goes far beyond the usual range of tests.
 Whether in engineering, power plants, the steel industry, mining, or the food industry – tribology becoming increasingly important in many industries.